spider-123-eng/Gobblin-Work/README.md

 	#writer.fs.uri=hdfs://localhost:9000
 	#state.store.fs.uri=hdfs://localhost:9000

-	Now you can observe the output in the /opt/gobblin/output  directory
+	Now you can observe the output in the /opt/gobblin/output  directory as an Avro file.
+	To see the content of the job output, use the Avro tools to convert Avro to JSON.
+Download the latest version of Avro tools             (e.g. avro-tools-1.8.1.jar): and run
+	java -jar avro-tools-1.8.1.jar tojson --pretty [job_output].avro > output.json

 See also for references:
 -----------------------